-Federal, state, and local agencies with jurisdiction that could be affected by the Proposed Action will be consulted with during the development of this EA.
-In accordance with Executive Order (EO) 12372, Intergovernmental Review of Federal Programs, scoping letters will be distributed to relevant Federal, state, and local agencies notifying them of the Proposed Action and requesting input on the scope of the EA.
-Copies of all correspondence with Federal, state, and local agencies will be included in Appendix A.
+Federal, state, and local agencies with jurisdiction that could be affected by the Proposed Action were consulted with during the development of this EA.
+In accordance with Executive Order (EO) 12372, Intergovernmental Review of Federal Programs, scoping letters were distributed to relevant Federal, state, and local agencies notifying them of the Proposed Action and requesting input on the scope of the EA.
+Copies of all correspondence with Federal, state, and local agencies are included in Appendix A.